QuentinAndre/pyprocessmacro/README.md

 must not be edited or modified, and must not be distributed outside of [www.processmacro.org](www.processmacro.org).

-Because PyProcessMacro is a complete reimplementation of the Process Macro, and was not based on the original code, permission was generously granted by Andrew F. Hayes to distribute PyProcessMacro under a BSD license.
+Because PyProcessMacro is a complete reimplementation of the Process Macro, and was not based on the original code, permission was generously granted by Andrew F. Hayes to distribute PyProcessMacro under a MIT license.

  This permission is not an endorsement of PyProcessMacro: all potential errors, bugs and inaccuracies are my own, and Andrew F. Hayes was not involved in writing, reviewing, or debugging the code.